clement-escolano/deploy.sh/README.md

 Shell utility to deploy a git repository to a remote SSH server.

+## Requirements

+This script is focused to have minimal dependencies:

+- SSH access to the remote server
+- `bash` installed on client
+- `git` installed on server

 ## Getting started

 The script can be copied in the working directory or in a directory in the `PATH`.